 - All publications should acknowledge the grant in the format specified by the European Commission.
 Further information can be found in their open access guidance here.

-*Note that the European Commission's Open Access policy is changing on 1 January 2021 in line with the 10 principles of Plan S. For further details and FAQs on this change, please see their website here.
+*Note that the European Commission's Open Access policy is changing on 1 January 2021 in line with the 10 principles of Plan S. For further details on this change, please see their website here.

 3. Welcome Trust*/COAF